insightlake/Data-Profiler/README.md

 <img style="width:100%;" src="images/data-profiler-tab.png">

 Table schema, File type, format, AVRO JSON schema, tags are some of the technical information elements about data assets which Metadata Store captures and stores.
-Data profiling feature allows extraction of known technical metadata like data field type, size, min and max values, sample values etc. It also extracts derived information like geo, currency, business domain types etc. All types of metadata gets stored in SOLR based central store to allow fast exploration and REST based integration with other enterprise applications.
+Data profiling feature allows extraction of known technical metadata like data field type, size, min and max values, sample values etc. It also extracts derived information like geo, currency, business domain types etc. All types of metadata gets stored in Lucene based central store to allow fast exploration and REST based integration with other enterprise applications.

 ## Profiles

 <img style="width:100%;" src="images/profiles.png">

-You can use profiles to create and persist configuration information to use with Cloud Data Loss Prevention (DLP).
-Profiles are useful for decoupling configuration information such as what you inspect for and how you de-identify it from the implementation of your requests.
-Profiles provide a robust way to manage large scale rollouts of Cloud DLP capabilities.

 ## Logical Types
+Solution already captures different logical types, which can be easily customized and new types can be created.
 <img style="width:100%;" src="images/logical-types.png">

- An logicalType is a type of sensitive data, such as a name, email address, telephone number, identification number, or credit card number.

 ## Dashboard
+Proofiling & Classification dashboard provides great insights about the performance of the classification pipelines

 <img style="width:100%;" src="images/dashboard.png">

-You can show the data in analytical and graphical format by using charts

 ## Audit
+Profiler tracks the changes to the metadata, generated classifications, scores, tags etc. using various audit events.

 <img style="width:100%;" src="images/audit.png">

-## Data Classification
-Data classification allows your users to assign a visual label to the data they create, so that informed decisions can be taken about how it is managed, protected and shared, both within and outside of your organisation.
-Classifier turns that visual label into metadata, which can be used to both enforce your company’s security policies and drive other technologies, such as data loss prevention, information rights management and archiving solutions.
-* Scale And Coverage For The Modern Enterprise
-* ML-Driven Classiﬁcation
-* Correlation Plus Classiﬁcation
-* Cataloging Plus Classification
-* Intelligent Labeling And Tagging

 ## Tags & Properties
 Any data element can be tagged for example a table or cell can be tagged as secure, which can then be used by security policy manager to automatically secure the access to the table or cell.
 Ingestion flow can be tokenized with tags, which can flow through end to end data pipeline for better lineage tracking.
 Other than tagging, properties (name, value) can be defined on data elements.
 For example on credit card column a property "Masking" with value "last 4" can be defined and used in business rules where ever data gets processed.